Search “how often to redesign website” or “why you should redesign your website” and you will find countless blogs with such content listings as:

 Several free tools, such as SEM Rush, can help Technical SEO on the content side.
 Screaming Frog can help on the analytics side, so you really know how well or poorly your website is performing on search engines.

 Internal search matters.
 A lot.
 Search is among the most-used features on every website.
-If you don’t have a search bar at the top right corner of your website, a one!
+If you don’t have a search bar at the top right corner of your website, a get one!

 Most don’t realize that the search bar not only helps users find what they want, but also returns valuable analytical data on what your users want.
 Examine the internal search logs on your content management system to find out whether your users succeed in finding the information they want or if they’re stymied.
 The internal search logs can also provide data you can use to improve navigation.